sowmyamohan13/Getting-and-Cleaning-Data-Project/README.md

    4. Appropriately labels the data set with descriptive variable names.
    5. From the data set in step 4, creates a second, independent tidy data set with the average of         each variable for each activity and each subject.

-- FinalData.csv : the exported final data set that we got after following the above steps
+- FinalData.txt : the exported final data set that we got after following the above steps

 The following files from the initial dataset is used: